Mustaches aren’t just for the kids looking to show off their entry into manhood anymore.

 When you grow your new walrus mustache out, keep the length just barely past the edges of your mouth and keep the rest of your face shaved.

 Now you just need to work on the length.
-Once it starts growing out, just keep brushing it downward until your lips are no longer visible.
+Once it starts growing out, just keep combing it downward with mustache comb until your lips are no longer visible.

 By far the most popular mustache the natural is what most guys decide to go with.
 You’ll find it’s the easiest one to grow and takes less time to maintain.